Reverend Mother: Girl groups? Boogie woogie on the piano? What were you thinking?

 Hey Lets Put On A Show: While the choir competition in the sequel isn't created or put on by Deloris and the other nuns, it otherwise fulfills this trope, seeing as it a) gives the students confidence in themselves b) proves the school is and can be successful again and c) convinces the archdiocese not to close it.

 Hidden Depths: The main theme of the movie.
-Both Delores and the nuns show it.
+Both Deloris and the nuns show it.

 I'll Kill You!: When Lt.
-Souther sees Delores Van Cartier (AKA: "Sister Mary Clarence") on TV:
+Souther sees Deloris Van Cartier (AKA: "Sister Mary Clarence") on TV:

 Previously On: The events of Sister Act are summed up with a medley at the beginning of the sequel.